 Data Dirty Dozen

-How to Mitigate Data Quality Difficulties & Deficiencies
+How to Mitigate CRM Data Quality Difficulties & Deficiencies

 As mentioned in a previous post CRM: An Introspective, the value of a CRM platform is dependent on successfully managing the quality of data put into it.
 Attempting to sell, market or serve a client with a baseline of bad data is an uphill battle.
 Subscription services, sound business practices, data quality management tools, and a solid partner in planning for data quality are avenues that enable cost-effective and professional efforts.
 Adhering to the following tips will help you proactively combat the twelve main issues related to poor data management.